Configure

 3. Select the Output component in the Transport Stream tree to display the Properties configuration.

-4. In the Input tab, select Alarm if input component missing to enable.
+4. From the Input tab, select Alarm if input component missing to enable.

-5. In the Input tab, select Contributes for input health Monitoring.
+5. From the Input tab, select Contributes for input health Monitoring.

 6. Check that the automatic switch occurs when necessary: